 You Haven’t Prioritized

-I think it’s human nature to scan our to-do list to find a task we can knock out right quickly.
+I think it’s human nature to scan our to-do list to find a task we can knock out right away quickly.
 What better motivation booster than being able to cross something off the list!
 I get it, but here’s the problem.
 Those small tasks that just take a few minutes might not be (and probably aren’t) the tasks that are going to make the biggest difference.
 So instead of ordering your list in order of ease, write your list in order of importance.
 Do the most important task first and that way you’ll have a productive day even if you don’t accomplish another thing all day!
 Plus, the rest of your tasks will seem like a breeze.

 Your List is Too Long